 What about other forms of social media?
 You need to comply with these requirements on all of the different platforms including Facebook, Google+, Pinterest and LinkedIn.
 Welcome to the world of the FTC.

 What kind of trouble can you get into for non-compliance with the new social media advertising disclosure rules?
 The FTC can pursue damages of up to $40,000 per violation.
-If you have 10 advertisements failing to comply with the new rules, you are staring at a potential penalty of $160,000.
+If you have 10 advertisements failing to comply with the new rules, you are staring at a potential penalty of $400,000.

 The new FTC rules represent another step to tame the Internet as a business medium.
 Whether you think that is a good thing or not is up to you.
 Your answer honestly doesn’t matter because you have to comply with these new requirements one way or another.
 Contact me to get your site and marketing materials reviewed for compliance.